'What were they waiting for?' Woman inside Saanich bank amid shootout describes 'calm' gunmen

 "I look around and I can see that everyone has gotten down on the floor," she recalled.
 "And I look up in the doorway and not even two feet away from me is a man in full assault gear, holding an assault rifle."

-The gunman was wearing black clothing from head-to-toe, with an armoured vest over his jacket, and holding a black rifle that was "shorter and stockier" than what Fryer is used to seeing in popular media, she told CTV News.
+The gunman was wearing black clothing from head-to-toe, with an armoured vest over his jacket, and holding a black rifle that was "shorter and stockier" than what Fryer is used to seeing in popular media, she said.

 Saanich police joined by Victoria police and RCMP respond to gunfire involving multiple people and injuries at a bank in Saanich, B.C., on Tuesday, June 28, 2022.
 The chief of police in Saanich says it is amazing no members of the public were hurt during a gunfight at the bank in which two robbery suspects died.
 THE CANADIAN PRESS/Chad Hipolito